robertangeles/prompts/write_micro_essay.md

 - Do not output warnings or notes—just the output requested.

 - The essay should be a maximum of 250 words.

+Ask me clarifying questions until you are 95% confident you can complete the task successfully.
+Take a deep breath and take it step by step.
+Remember to search the internet to retrieve up-to-date information.

 # INPUT: